d3/d3-time/README.md

 <a name="interval_floor" href="#interval_floor">#</a> <i>interval</i>.<b>floor</b>(<i>date</i>)

-Returns a new date representing the latest time interval before or equal to *date*.
+Returns a new date representing the latest interval boundary before or equal to *date*.
 For example, `day.floor(new Date)` typically returns 12:00 AM local time on the current day.

 <a name="interval_round" href="#interval_round">#</a> <i>interval</i>.<b>round</b>(<i>date</i>)

-Returns a new date representing the closest time interval to *date*.
+Returns a new date representing the closest interval boundary to *date*.
 For example, `day.round(new Date)` typically returns 12:00 AM local time on the current day if it is on or before noon, and 12:00 AM of the following day if it is after noon.

 <a name="interval_ceil" href="#interval_ceil">#</a> <i>interval</i>.<b>ceil</b>(<i>date</i>)

-Returns a new date representing the earliest time interval after or equal to *date*.
+Returns a new date representing the earliest interval boundary after or equal to *date*.
 For example, `day.ceil(new Date)` typically returns 12:00 AM local time on the following day.

 <a name="interval_offset" href="#interval_offset">#</a> <i>interval</i>.<b>offset</b>(<i>date</i>[, <i>step</i>])